mido/mido/README.rst

 Mido is a library for working with MIDI messages and ports.
 It's designed to be as straight forward and Pythonic as possible.

-*Note:* I recently renamed some functions to make the API clearer.

 .. code:: python

     >>> import mido